ribeiro-je/MapColoring/README.md

 Map coloring is useful for labling locations on the occupancy map.
 This tool can be used to color the spots red, ogange, brown, blue, yellow, or green.
 The hit points of the spot will be increased as so the robot will also not run into objects.

 # To use
-- clone repo and use this as starter code
+1. clone repo into `/brain` and add `.cc` to your MakeFile

-or

-- copy modifications in grid.cc/.hh in the following functions:
+2. copy modifications in grid.cc/.hh in the following functions:
    1. grid_view
    2. stringToInt
    3. stringToInt

-## calling functions in brain.cc
+3. calling functions in brain.cc
 since the mbot ranger sensor point in front we use 0 for the angle:

 ```